 Contextual observation means observing user behaviour directly in their environment- at work, in their sitting room, in a shop- or when on the move – in public transport, in a road.
 This method allows us to understand the users’ thought process and their activities, whilst taking the cultural dimension into consideration within the context.

-An ethnographical study also allows you to collect qualitative information on your users, but over longer periods of time- from a few days to a few months.
+An ethnographic study also allows you to collect qualitative information on your users, but over longer periods of time- from a few days to a few months.
 For the “diary study” method, participants are asked to write down their experience through a diary logbook.
 Smartphones have made this method easier as they can now include photo, audio and video content.

 Personas are archetype users, who have been created based on the research from interviews and/or workshops.
 Here we can represent the different types of users, products or services that we design.

 The user journeys describes the paths that a customer will follow, based on their relationship or interaction with the services of a business or organisation.
 We’ll present the user experience visually through an experience mapping, where we’ll draw out all touchpoints and pain points for the user.
 This representation method allows all of the user’s activities to be presented in one image on all of the brand channels.

 Select the most appropriate need:

 Get in touch and we will advise you to understand better your needs.Contact us

 Before designing a product, it’s essential to define the UX strategy: evaluating the existing situation, defining the overall vision, establishing objectives and creating a roadmap

 During the design phase, we focus on data from the user research to suggest potential designs, involving target users as early and as often as possible.